JanelleG51/odds---ends/README.md

-## Testing
+# Testing

 The developer used [W3C HTML Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), [JSHint Validator](https://jshint.com/) [PEP8 Validator](http://pep8online.com/) for code validation.

+Results can be found through the Testing link below.

- # Manual Testing
+## Manual Testing

-The result of manual testing for the site are below:
+The result of manual testing for the site can be found in the Testing docuemnt below:

 [Testing](TESTING.md)